 One day I suddenly had arcs of light flashing in my peripheral vision.
 I didn’t think much of it at the time.
-I thought it might be some kind of migraine.
+I thought it might be an ocular migraine attack.

-Later in the day my glasses seemed to be dirty.
-As much as I tried to clean them I still saw cloudiness over everything.
-I thought it was my glasses, but it turned out to be my eyes.
+Later in the day, I thought my glasses were dirty.
+So I tried to clean them, but I still saw cloudiness over everything.

-Once I realized my glasses were indeed clean it became obvious that the disturbance was really localized in my right eye.
-Then I realized that the disturbance was actually a huge number of floaters.
+Once I realized my glasses were indeed clean, it became evident that the cloudiness was from a vast number of floaters.

-What Does It Mean When You Get Floaters in Your Eyes with Flashes?
+What Does It Mean When You Suddenly See Floaters and Flashes of Light?

-I learned a lot from this experience.
-I learned that when one experiences these symptoms it might mean either one of two things:
+I learned a lot from that experience.
+When one experiences these symptoms, it might mean either one of two things:

 1. You might have a detached retina.

 If you have a detached retina, it can be repaired in most cases if taken care of very quickly.
-However, if you wait too long you can lose sight in that eye.
+However, if you wait too long, you can lose your sight with that eye.
 Don’t wait!
 Rush to your ophthalmologist as soon as you experience flashes.

 2. You might have a detached vitreous.

-Another problem that causes the same symptoms with flashes is a detached vitreous.
+Another problem that causes the same symptoms with flashes of light and debris of floaters is a detached vitreous.
 The vitreous is a jelly-like substance filling the eyeball.
 It’s transparent, and you see right through it.

 As we get older, the vitreous tends to dry out and shrink.
-As it shrinks it may pull away from the rear of the eye.
-This is known as a Posterior Vitreous Detachment (PVD).
+As it shrinks, it may pull away from the rear of the eye.
+That is known as a Posterior Vitreous Detachment (PVD).

 Why the Vitreous Pulls Away From the Retina

-As we age the vitreous in each eyeball shrinks.
+As we age, the vitreous in each eyeball shrinks.
 People with myopia (near-sightedness) have a greater tendency for a shrinking vitreous to pull away and detach because the eyeball is elongated.
-That is, there is a longer distance from the lens to the retina.
+That is, there is a farther distance from the lens to the retina.

-Far-sighted people have the opposite shape of the eye, being shorter from front to rear.
+Far-sighted people have a different shape of the eye, being shorter from front to rear.
 Therefore there's less chance for a shrinking vitreous to detach.

-The vitreous is connected to the retina only in three places:
+The vitreous connects to the retina only in three places:

 - All around the border of the retina